M0nk3yy/RWE/README.md

 ![image](https://user-images.githubusercontent.com/66137312/150982246-0114d5b3-b7e4-4bd4-afe4-badb0889cc02.png)

-The majority of icons used are core FoundryVTT icons, however there are a few icons that I have included as part of this module.
+The majority of icons used are core FoundryVTT icons, however there are a few icons that I have included as part of this module such as those shown below:

 ![image](https://user-images.githubusercontent.com/66137312/149815153-2c0c2b83-4046-4034-8dbc-b4694bccb25a.png)